NeTO:Neural Reconstruction of Transparent Objects with Self-Occlusion Aware Refraction-Tracing: Related Work

 \subsection{Environment matting}

 Environment matting is introduced by~\cite{Zongker:1999:EM}, which extracts the environment matte and silhouettes from a series of projected horizontal and vertical stripe patterns.
-Subsequent works have been extended to multiple cameras~\cite{EME:Extensions}, natural images~\cite{imageBasedEM,chen2018tom}, wavelet domains~\cite{WaveletEM}, and frequency domain~\cite{FrequencyEM}.
+Subsequent works have been extended to multiple cameras~\cite{EME:Extensions}, natural images~\cite{chen2018tom,imageBasedEM}, wavelet domains~\cite{WaveletEM}, and frequency domain~\cite{FrequencyEM}.
 Meanwhile, it can be combined with compressive sensing theory~\cite{csEM} to reduce the number of used images.
-In this work, we adopt environment matting for transparent object reconstruction and optimize the object geometries to fit the obtained environment matte and object masks.
+Unlike the above method, we adopt environment matting to capture environment matte and object masks and optimize the object geometries to fit them.